Skip to main content

 | uniq -c

-jsonl-algebra implements Codd’s relational algebra extended for nested data:
+jsonl-algebra implements Codd’s relational algebra extended for nested data.

 Completeness